perl5-dbi/DBD-MariaDB/README.md

-# DBD::mysql - database driver for Perl
+# DBD::MariaDB - database driver for Perl

-This is the Perl [DBI](https://metacpan.org/pod/DBI) driver for access to MySQL databases.
+This is the Perl [DBI](https://metacpan.org/pod/DBI) driver for access to MariaDB and MySQL databases.

 ## Usage

-Usage is described in [DBD::mysql](https://metacpan.org/pod/DBD::mysql).
+Usage is described in [DBD::MariaDB](https://metacpan.org/pod/DBD::MariaDB).

 ## Installation

-Installation is described in [DBD::mysql::INSTALL](https://metacpan.org/pod/DBD::mysql::INSTALL).
+Installation is described in [DBD::MariaDB::INSTALL](https://metacpan.org/pod/DBD::MariaDB::INSTALL).

 ## Support